Bitcoin ticks closer to $100,000 in extended surge following US elections

-NEW YORK (AP) — Bitcoin extended its streak of record highs after ticking above $99,000 for the first time overnight.
+NEW YORK (AP) — Bitcoin extended its streak of record highs after ticking above $99,000 for the first time.
 The cryptocurrency has rocketed more than 40% in just two weeks.

 Now, bitcoin is at the doorstep of $100,000, just two years after dropping below $17,000 following the collapse of crypto exchange FTX.
-The dramatic rally arrives as industry players expect the incoming Trump administration to bring a more “crypto-friendly” approach toward regulating the digital currency.
+The dramatic rally rolls on as industry players expect the incoming Trump administration to bring a more “crypto-friendly” approach toward regulating the digital currency.

 As with everything in the volatile crypto markets, the future is impossible to know.
 And while some are bullish, other experts continue to warn of investment risks.